ConaII/ConaII/README.md

 ### Introduction 👋
+  Hello!, here is some more info about me and my current projects.
+Sorry if it's too much, you don't really need to read all of that.

+  You can call me Lucy or via my online username ConaII, i'm a young developer that is just learning things from pure curiosity, joy and passion.
+  I'm currently in highschool and i'm not that far from university.
+I'm going towards programming obviously.
+  Besides that, i'm not really doing too well.. so it's hard to keeup constant activity being constantly on low mod.
+  Because of this, I do some programming every so often, sometimes more, sometimes less.
+Depends in the proyect and the pri

 ### 💻 I’m currently working on ...
 *NOTE: Most of my projects are currently personal, in progress and therebefore, private.*